alvishprasla11/All-is-well/readme.md

 ---

-This repository provides a complete pipeline for predicting depression and analyzing results using machine learning and Power BI. 🚀
+This repository provides a complete pipeline for predicting stress and analyzing results using machine learning and Power BI. 🚀